 Free tours – See the sights of Florence on a budget

 Check the Florencefreetour of Florence – daily walking tours where the guides operate on a tip only basis, no tariff is asked.
-It’s definitely cheaper than any other tours and they operate twice daily.
+It’s definitely cheaper than any other tours and they operate daily.

 If you’re planning a trip to Tuscany, here’s a few suggestions about the Top Things to do in Tuscany this year!